There are many opportunities to serve either in-house or in our outreach programs.

 Ushers and Greeters: Our ushers and greeters assist the congregation during church services and present the congregation’s offerings and symbolically carry hosts and wine to the Celebrant for blessing and consecration on behalf of the congregation.
 The ushers and greeters are also in the forefront of greeting visitors by giving lei and introducing them to the congregation.

-Choir: The all-volunteer music program at Epiphany includes two long-time organists, as well as a choir director who also plays the organ and piano and composes service music.
-A nine-member choir leads the singing at the Sunday 9:30 a.m. worship services from September through May.
+Choir: The all-volunteer music program at Epiphany includes a choir director who also plays the organ and piano and composes service music.
+We are always recruiting for new members to the choir to help lead the singing at the Sunday 9:30 a.m. worship services from September through May.
 We sing traditional hymns from the 1982 Hymnal, along with more contemporary hymns from the other approved Episcopal hymnals.

 Epiphany presents three free seasonal concerts each year.
 A Fall Sacred music concert, a Christmas concert and a summer pops concert.
 The concerts feature musicians and singers from the parish and guest musicians and singers from the community.
 The three concerts feature sacred and secular music, including an annual Christmas concert.